Networking

 Joe is a Google Developer Expert for Android with over 12 years of experience in mobile development.
 He writes regularly about Android development at joebirch.co, covering everything from Jetpack Compose to Kotlin Multiplatform.

-He's also the author of Practical Jetpack Compose — a book covering the Compose UI toolkit from fundamentals through to production patterns.
+He's also the author of Practical Jetpack Compose, a course covering the Compose UI toolkit from fundamentals through to production patterns.

-Drop your email below and you'll get an email when the book is ready.
+Drop your email below and you'll get an email when the course is ready.